kkmcoursera/getcleandata/README.md

 -- Merge the rows from both datasets into one combined

--- Write tidy data frame to a CSV format out file, in the original folder as the input
+-- Write tidy data frame to a text format output file, in the original folder as the input

 ** Note: The below set of steps achieve ASSIGNMENT OBJECTIVE #5: